Look Before You Love

-Look Before You Love is a 1948 British drama film directed by Harold Huth and starring Margaret Lockwood, Griffith Jones and Maurice Denham.
-The screenplay was by Reginald Long based on the story I Know You by Ketti Frings.
+Look Before You Love is a 1948 British drama film directed by Harold Huth, starring Margaret Lockwood, Griffith Jones and Maurice Denham.
+The screenplay was by Reginald Long, based on the story I Know You by Ketti Frings.
+The film reunited Lockwood and Jones, who had previously appeared together in The Wicked Lady (1945), which had been a major commercial success.

 Plot summary

 A woman working in the British Embassy in Brazil falls in love and marries a man, but soon discovers him to be a drunken wastrel tied up with serious crime.
-He tries to get her to marry a dying millionaire so he can remarry her.
+He tries to get her to marry a dying millionaire so he can remarry her when she becomes a rich widow.